-- field\name (str) The field name of the information. - data (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), or None) - The data to be set.
+- field\name (str) The field name of the information. - data (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), pyarrow Array, pyarrow ChunkedArray or None) The data to be set.

-Returns self - Dataset with set property.
+self - Dataset with set property.